 Pesticide applicators generally have questions about how to properly dispose of empty pesticide containers.
 Pesticide dealers will often take back large, empty, bulk-refillable containers, but smaller, empty containers are usually left for the consumer to address.
-Most labels state to triple rinse your empty containers and pour rinse water into your sprayer tank for application and those empty containers should be punctured and disposed of in a sanitary landfill, recycled or disposed of by other methods allowed by the state.
+Most labels state to triple rinse empty containers and pour rinse water into the sprayer tank for application, and those empty containers should be punctured and disposed of in a sanitary landfill, recycled or disposed of by other methods allowed by the state.

 Recycling pesticide containers

 Recycling pesticide containers is the preferred option.
 Once containers have been properly rinsed per label requirements, they can be recycled at an active, container collection site.
 Pesticide containers should not be mixed in with plastics from residential recycling programs because potential harmful residues can remain in pesticide containers.